onkura/probity-runtime-verification-studies/README.md

 This repository contains datasets and supporting materials from a series of experiments investigating the behavior of autonomous AI agents under **runtime verification and governance**.

-As large language models evolve from conversational systems into **operational agents capable of executing actions**, new forms of infrastructure are required to evaluate not only whether tasks succeed, but whether agents behave correctly during execution.
+As large language models evolve from conversational systems into **operational agents capable of executing actions**, new infrastructure is required to evaluate not only whether tasks succeed, but whether agents behave correctly during execution.

 Traditional evaluation approaches measure outcomes.
-These experiments focus instead on **runtime behavior** — how agents gather evidence, follow workflow constraints, make decisions, and handle failure conditions.
+These experiments focus instead on **runtime behavior** — how agents gather evidence, follow workflow constraints, make decisions, and respond to failure conditions.

 ---

 # Research Focus

-The experiments in this repository examine several questions related to autonomous agent reliability:
+The experiments in this repository examine key questions related to autonomous agent reliability:

 - Can execution traces be used to systematically classify agent failures?
 - Do different model families exhibit stable behavioral failure signatures?
 - How often do agents reach correct outcomes through flawed decision processes?
-- Can outcome-based evaluation misrepresent agent behavior in workflow settings?
+- To what extent does outcome-based evaluation misrepresent agent behavior?
-- What additional infrastructure is required to evaluate and govern agent decisions at runtime?
+- What infrastructure is required to evaluate and govern agent decisions at runtime?

-The datasets released here are intended to support analysis of **agent behavior, failure signatures, and runtime decision evaluation** under controlled conditions.
+The datasets are designed to support analysis of **agent behavior, failure signatures, and runtime decision evaluation** under controlled and increasingly realistic conditions.

 ---

 # Repository Structure

-Each experiment is contained within its own directory.
+Each experiment is contained within its own directory:

 ```
 Experiment_XX/